Azure/azure-sdk-for-js/sdk/test-utils/recorder/README.md

 await recorder.stop();
 ```

-- Call this method to ping the test-proxy tool with a stop request, this helps to stop recording saving the recording file in record mode.
+- Call this method to ping the test-proxy tool with a stop request, this helps to stop recording, saves the recording file in record mode.

 _Note: Instantiating the recorder, starting and stopping the recorder, have no effects in the `live` mode(`TEST_MODE=live`), means the redirection to the test-proxy tool doesn't happen and the requests would reach the services as usual._